tantalic/KLSDateLabel/README.md

 KLSDateLabel *dateLabel = [[KLSDateLabel alloc] initWithFrame:CGRectMake(20, 20, 280, 40)];
 dateLabel.date = [NSDate date];
 ```

+### Advanced Usage
+The behavior of KLSDateLabel's can be customized through the properties available.
+Please [see the documentation](http://cocoadocs.org/docsets/KLSDateLabel) for more information.

 ### Documentation
 When you install KLSDateLabel through CocoaPods, documentation will be installed into Xcode’s documentation viewer.
 The documentation is also available online online at [CocoaDocs](http://cocoadocs.org/docsets/KLSDateLabel).
 If you are not using CocoaPods you can manually install the documentation by installing [appledoc](https://github.com/tomaz/appledoc) and running the following command: